A blog is a journal, and sometimes you will want to insert posts with a different date.

 - Maybe you want all of the posts to be in forward chronological order, instead of (normal) reverse chronological order.

-To change the date, look for the "Post settings" menu in the post editor display.
+To change the date when editing any post, look for the "Post settings" menu in the post editor display.
 Below "Post settings", click on the "Published on" entry.
 That will give you a GUI control, where you enter the appropriate date and time.

 Then, just Publish Post.
 When you hit Publish Post, your post will be published.
 If you give the post a posting date in the future, it will post now, but it will be displayed above any posts with an previous date, or it will be scheduled for future posting, depending upon whether you Publish the post before changing the post date.